hds/hegdenu.net/content/posts/performance-optimization-flamegraph-divan.md

 [![A flame graph of the execution.
 We now see more functions in between main and the trigonometric functions.](/img/performance-optimization-flamegraph-divan/flamegraph-medium_corridor_baseline.svg)](/img/performance-optimization-flamegraph-divan/flamegraph-medium_corridor_baseline.svg)

 That's much better, we can now see more of the call stack.
 Knowing the code, it still looks a bit odd to me, there are call stacks which seem to be missing intermediate functions.
-I don't know why this is, but it does seem to happen - performance profiling can be much more of an art than a science at times.
+I don't know why this is, but it does seem to happen - performance profiling can be as much an art as a science at times.

 So let's look at what we can tell from the flame graph.
 Looking from the top, we see that 77% of the total execution time was spent inside `distance_meters`.
 This is not what I was expecting.
-That function just implements the [Haversine formula](https://en.wikipedia.org/wiki/Haversine_formula) to calculate the distance between two points.
-The function does use the trigonometric functions which show up in the flame graph, it seems they are more expensive than we'd thought.
+That function "just" implements the [Haversine formula](https://en.wikipedia.org/wiki/Haversine_formula) to calculate the distance between two points.
+The function does use the trigonometric functions which show up in the flame graph - it seems they are more expensive than we'd thought.

 You can see that domain knowledge is important when analyzing the performance of your code (or anyone else's).
 Often, the biggest challenge is interpreting the results of the performance profiling within the domain you're working in.
 We'll see this again as we try to optimise this code.